fritzadelbertus/FEM_Product-Preview-Card-Component/README.md

 ## Acknowledgments

 Thank you to FrontEnd Mentor for providing this challenge.
-Really challenge me not to change layouts but to insert different images sources for different layouts.
+Really challenge me not only to change layouts but to insert different images sources for different layouts.